ethersphere/swarm-guide/contents/gettingstarted.rst

 Interacting with Swarm
 ======================

-As a user, it is easiest to access Swarm through the command line, or through the `Geth JavaScript Console <http://ethdocs.org/en/latest/account-management.html>`_ by attaching the console to a running swarm node:
+As a user, it is easiest to access Swarm through the command line, or through the `Geth JavaScript Console <http://ethdocs.org/en/latest/account-management.html>`_ by attaching the console to a running swarm node. ``$BZZKEY$`` refers to your account key.

 .. tabs::